What is UAT Testing?

 Benefits of UAT

 - UAT provides an assurance to the client that the system is ready to go to the market with the required features.
 In addition, it assures that the requirements communicated with the team have been implemented.

 - End users can get a feel of the system’s capabilities and functionalities before it goes live.
 For some users, it might be a feel-good factor.
-This is because they are the ones who can use the system before it is available for the rest of the users.
+This is because they are the ones who can use the system before it is available to the rest of the users.

 - If the client finds that any requirement is missed, it can be incorporated before the system goes live.

 - Developers and business users can be aware of the operational issues that can arise in the future.
 That’s because the end-users will be testing the system as per real-world scenarios.

 - UAT helps in identifying issues related to customer satisfaction.
 These issues would otherwise have been problematic if they would have been found out once the system is live.
 It helps in reducing customer complaints.
 This, in turn, increases customer satisfaction.

 Challenges of UAT

 - Setting up a separate environment for UAT can be time-consuming and costly.
 This is because it needs to reflect the production (real-world) environment.

 - Sometimes the end-users are busy professionals.
 Therefore it might be difficult to get potential users ready for the testing as well as training.

 - If any showstopper or critical bugs are found in the system, resolving those issues might take some time.
 In this case, either the release is postponed or the system may have to be released with known issues.

 - Testers i.e. the end-users may have to spend extra time on training and learning new skills.

 To gain maximum benefit from the UAT testing, proper planning is a must.
-This also includes identifying correct end-users who should have been trained thoroughly.
+This also includes identifying the right set of end-users who should have been trained thoroughly.